itsrekib/ATM-Simulator-System/README.md

-# 🏦 Bank Management System with ATM Simulator 💳
+# 🏦 Bank Management System with ATM Simulator 💳 - by Rekibur Uddin

 A **Java-based Bank Management System** built using **NetBeans IDE** and **MySQL Workbench**, designed to simulate real-world banking operations and ATM functionality.
 This project is part of the **BCA Final Year Project** and includes complete ER diagrams, database structure, and a project report.